13 Best Places to Watch the Sunset in Cape Town

 8) Bloubergstrand Beach

-The reason that Bloubergstrand Beach is so great for watching the sunset is because it gives you an amazing view of Table Mountain across the water, which is something you don’t get at the Clifton beaches, because the mountain is behind you.
-Watching a dramatic sunset over Table Mountain is an almost ethereal experience, so I definitely recommend getting yourself to this beach one day to see it for yourself.
+The reason that Bloubergstrand Beach is so great for watching the sunset is because it gives you an amazing view of Table Mountain across the water.
+It’s an incredible experience, so I definitely recommend getting yourself to this beach one day to see it for yourself.

-There are even a couple of restaurants along the beach where you can watch the sunset while you enjoy a meal and maybe a nice crisp glass of South African wine.
-Blue Peter is one of the best known, or I saw one of the most insane sunsets of my entire life from Bossa Woodbridge Island.
-The service left a little to be desired, but with a view like that, I really didn’t care.
+There are even a couple of restaurants around where you can watch the sunset while you enjoy a meal – and maybe a nice crisp glass of South African wine.
+I saw one of the most insane sunsets of my entire life from Bossa Woodbridge Island!

 9) The Camps Bay Strip